Law School Admission Test: Logical reasoning

-As of 2021, the LSAT contains one, previously two, logical reasoning ("LR") sections, commonly known as "arguments", designed to test the taker's ability to dissect and analyze arguments.
+As of 2021, the LSAT contains two logical reasoning ("LR") sections, commonly known as "arguments", designed to test the taker's ability to dissect and analyze arguments.
 LR sections each contain 24–26 questions.
 Each question begins with a short argument or set of facts.
-This is followed by a prompt asking the test taker to find the argument's assumption, to select an alternate conclusion to the argument, to identify errors or logical omissions in the argument, to find another argument with parallel reasoning, or to choose a statement that would weaken/strengthen the argument.
+This is followed by a prompt asking the test taker to find the argument's assumption, to select an alternate conclusion to the argument, to identify errors or logical omissions in the argument, to find another argument with parallel reasoning, or to choose a statement that would weaken or strengthen the argument.

+In October 2023, the LSAC announced that the analytical reasoning (logic games) section would be replaced by a second logical reasoning section in August 2024 pursuant to the implementation of a 2019 settlement agreement with blind LSAT test takers.

 Reading comprehension

 The LSAT contains one reading comprehension ("RC") section consisting of four passages of 400–500 words, and 5–8 questions relating to each passage.
 Complete sections contain 26–28 questions.
 Though no real rules govern the content of this section, the passages generally relate to law, arts and humanities, physical sciences, or social sciences.
 The questions usually ask the examinee to determine the author's main idea, find specific information in the passage, draw inferences from the text, and/or describe the structure of the passage.

 In June 2007, one of the four passages was replaced with a "comparative reading" question.
 Comparative reading presents two shorter passages with differing perspectives on a topic.
 Parallels exist between the comparative reading question, the SAT's critical reading section, and the science section of the ACT.